-The action of drag and drop is different if you drag a selected object, piece of text or picture without Shift held down.
-In this case the item is moved rather than copied.
-This facility allows you to move frames across page boundaries.
+The action of drag and drop is different if you drag a selected piece of text without Shift held down.
+In this case the selected text is moved rather than copied.
+This facility allows you to move text across page boundaries.

 The action of drag and drop is reversed if you are moving items between documents.
-If Shift is held down the items are moved to the other document.
-If Shift is not held down they are copied.
+If Shift is held down the selected text is moved to the other document.
+If Shift is not held down it is copied.